trzy/FasterRCNN/README.md

 ## Suggestions for Future Improvement

+- Better data loaders that can prefetch samples automatically.
+Both PyTorch and TensorFlow provide functionality that ought to be able to do this.
 - Support for [COCO](https://cocodataset.org) and other datasets.
 - Support for batch sizes larger than one.
 This could be accomplished by resizing all images to the width of the largest image in the dataset, padding the additional space with black pixels, and ensuring that the ground truth RPN map ignores the padded space by marking anchors within it invalid.
 A substantial amount of code assumes a batch size of one and would need to be modified.
 - Replacement of the ground truth RPN map -- which stores anchor validity, object/background label, and box delta regression targets in a single tensor -- with simpler lists of anchors and labels.
 This would greatly simplify the loss functions, among other code, and potentially improve performance.